tan-i-ham/tan-i-ham/README.md

-### Hi there 👋
+## Hi there 👋

-I'm I-Ham Tan / Yi-Han Chen / Hannah from Taiwan,
+I'm I-Ham Tan / Yi-Han Chen / Hannah from Taiwan 🇹🇼 . <br />
-I’m currently a graduate studet @ Virginia Tech.
+I’m currently a graduate studet @ Virginia Tech. <br /> Have 4 years work experience based in Japan and Taiwan before my study. (ex-LINER :lineCorp , ex-Rakutanian) <br />
-Had 4 years work experience based in Japan and Taiwan before my study. (ex-LINER, ex-Rakutanian) Recently trying to contribute to the open source projects.
+Recently trying to contribute to the open source projects. <br />

 - 👯 I’m looking to collaborate on Kubernetes, Kafka... any projects.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/yihanchen-hannah/)